 Instagram is one of the most popular social media platforms in the world, second only to Facebook.
 According to eCommerce resource Oberlo, 50% of Instagram users follow at least one business, and Instagram helps 80% of users decide to buy a product or service.

-If you’ve mastered your Facebook marketing game and are ready to begin leveraging Instagram for your business, you’re in the right place.
+If you’ve mastered your Facebook marketing game and are ready to leverage Instagram for your business, you’re in the right place.
 By the end of this post, you’ll know how and why to set up an Instagram Business account, how to create an Instagram content strategy, and how to build your audience on Instagram.

 You may already have a personal account — what’s wrong with using that for your business?